 When I was offered a box of Bluebasil Brownies to review, I wasn’t going to refuse.
 I’ve been eyeing these brownies by post up ever since I first heard about them on Twitter.
 They’re a small company specialising in hand made brownies and they use good quality ingredients.

 I reckoned that sending brownies by post could be a difficult undertaking, so I was wondering in what state they’d arrive.
 Turns out, I had no cause for concern.
 They’re well packaged to avoid all the bumps and drops that are inevitable in the postal system.

 The brownies were most beautifully presented with full eco credentials.
 Blue Basil sent them in a cardboard box with shredded paper, greaseproof paper for wrapping the brownies and tissue paper for presentation.
 I was impressed.

 When I got to look at the list of ingredients, I was impressed again.
-There was nothing there that I could take issue with – all the ingredients are of high quality with both the flour and eggs being local and organic (and of course free range) as well as local butter.
+There was nothing there that I could take issue with.
+All the ingredients are of high quality with both the flour and eggs being local and organic (and thus free range) as well as local butter.
 Divine fair trade chocolate is used in some of the products, but it’s not clear what chocolate is used in the others.

-I was a little concerned that the cardamom flavour would have leaked into the other brownies, but no it hadn’t.
-They all had their own unique flavours and most were easy to spot as they had an identifying ingredient attractively embedded on the top.
+I was a little concerned that the cardamom would have infused the other brownies with its flavour.
+But no it hadn’t.
+They all had their own unique tastes and most were easy to spot as they had an identifying ingredient attractively embedded on the top.
 I did have difficulty identifying the chunky white chocolate one I was expecting, but I think there was a mix up as what I seemed to have instead was a very nutty one.